instrumentisto/rust-incubator/3_ecosystem/3_3_date_time/README.md

 If you hit limitations of [`time`] and [`chrono`] crates regarding their accuracy (like swallowing [leap seconds][3]) or supported formats/standards (like [TAI]), consider using the [`hifitime`] crate, representing a scientifically accurate and [formally verified][4] date and time library.

-For better understanding and familiarity, read through the following documentation:
+To better understand and be familiar with this topic, read through:
 - [Official `std::time` docs][`std::time`]
 - [Official `time` crate docs][`time`]
 - [Official `chrono` crate docs][`chrono`]